 Main Street Lending Program Municipal Liquidity Facility Eligible: Businesses may be eligible for4-year Eligible: The Federal Reserve will purchase up to loans if they meet either of the following \$500 billion of short term notes directly from U.S. conditions: (1) the business has 15,000 states, certain counties and cities. employees or fewer; or (2) the business had 2019 revenues of \$5 billion or less.
 Eligibility for counties and cities has been expanded since this program was first Principal and interest payments will be deferred announced-to U.S. counties with a population for one year.
 Eligible banks may originate new of at least 500,000 residents, and U.S. cities with Main Street loans or use Main Street loans to a population of at least 250,000 residents. increase the size of existing loans to businesses.

-More information and FAQ: here

-CAPH Notes: We are monitoring guidance to determine if public health care systems will be eligible for this program.
-As of now, only forprofit businesses are eligible.
+The Municipal Liquidity program for states and More information and FAQ: here local governments is operational May 26 through December 31, 2020, unless extended by the CAPH Notes: We are monitoring guidance to Treasury Department. determine if public health care systems will be eligible for this program.
+As of now, only for- profit businesses are eligible.
+More information and FAQ: here CAPH Notes: Members should reach out to the County Administrator's Office to understand their county's plans for accessing this program; we expect revenue would flow into the county general fund.